Land Rover BAR

 Overnight holding costs: at the end of each trading day at 5pm (New York time), any cash positions held in your account may be subject to a charge called a 'holding cost'.
 The holding cost can be positive or negative depending on the direction of your position.
 Historical holding rates, expressed as an annual percentage rate, are visible on our platform within the overview section of each product.
 This annual percentage is applied to the notional value of your trade when it was opened, and divided by 365 for the one night cost.
 Learn how we calculate CFD holdings costs.

 Commission charges: when trading CFD shares on our platform, a commission will be charged to your account upon execution of any order.
 See our commission rates.
-For spread betting, we add an additional spread into the price of the product you trade.
-Find out more about our spread betting spreads.

 Market data feeds: in order to view share prices on our platform, you will need to activate the relevant market data feed for the region in which the products you wish to see are traded.